kristinemlarson/gnssrefl/README.md

 **What if you want to use high-rate data?**  <code>-rate high</code>

-If you invoke this flag, it currently only looks at the UNAVCO, GA, or NRCAN archives.
-Please beware - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
-And it also takes a long time to compute orbits for it.
+If you invoke this flag, it currently only looks at the UNAVCO or NRCAN archives.
+GA has data - but my code to access their site is not reliable anymore (given the changes at the archive).
+If you would like high-rate GA data to be part of this code, please help out by writing a downloader for me.

 For high-rate data, you should **never** use the python translation option.

 **Output SNR file format**